The Glenduckie Hill Race (virtual) 2021

 The Glenduckie hill race has been running for 9 years, typically coinciding with the annual Dunbog Gathering and Games dating back to 2011.

-Since then the hill race has grown in local notoriety, and for 2020 the hill race will continue in its tradition but in respect of the current Covid19 situation will become a virtual race for 2020.
+Since then the hill race has grown in local notoriety, and following a successful and competitive race last year for 2021 the hill race will be open again for virtual racing.
 This will allow competitors to respect government guidance whilst still able to race the actual Glenduckie Hill circuit.

 This fast 4km race has a challenging 110m across a 1km section en route to the summit known to many as heart attack alley(at a max gradient of 16%!).
 Can you run it without slowing to a walk?

 We encourage runners of all ages and categories to participate virtually, submitting their evidence through strava on entry central (this will also be reviewed by event organisers through Strava) and look forward to continuing this fine tradition for another year.

 - Mens Champion (17+) - Defending Champion Ben Hukins

 - Womens Champion (17+) - Defending Champion Alison Houston